Best Sell-Side M&A Advisors for Founder-Led Business Services Companies (2026)

 3 Lincoln International

-Lincoln International is the independent, privately-owned mid-market investment bank that PE sponsors turn to more often than almost any other firm for sell-side business services mandates.
+Lincoln International is a leading independent capital advisors firm and privately-owned mid-market advisory firm that PE sponsors turn to more often than almost any other firm for sell-side business services mandates.
 Founded in 1996 and headquartered in Chicago, Lincoln operates from 24 offices across the Americas, Europe, and Asia and maintains one of the most active sponsor coverage teams in mid-market M&A. The firm's business services practice is consistently ranked among the busiest in the mid-market, with a client mix that skews heavily toward PE-owned platforms doing sponsor-to-sponsor transactions — exactly the kind of deal that defines the modern business services M&A market.

 Sweet Spot: $10M-$60M EBITDA Sponsor-Backed Platforms